The History of 7 Tennyson Road, Bath, Somerset

-The houses along Tennyson Road were built in 1897 on land leased by St John’s Hospital.
-The lease began on 21st Dec 1895 for a duration of 499 and there are 33 houses in total.
+The houses along Tennyson Road were built in 1897 on land leased from St. John’s Hospital.
+The lease began on 21st December 1895 for 499 years, and there were 33 houses built in total.
+Using census and electoral records, it is possible to trace the occupants of 7 Tennyson Road from 1899 to 1939, three years before it sustained serious war damage and was rebuilt, more or less covering its existence in its original form.

-These two maps from 1888 and 1904 show how the area was turned from fields into streets.
+These two maps, from 1888 and 1904, show how the area was transformed from an orchard into streets.

 Residents: 1899-1939